kevinolega/callcentertrainingtips/_posts/2018-06-29-beginner-tips.md

 ### 2.)
 Why are you applying in the call center industry?

-I usually try to answer this answer with my introduction but if you were asked this separately here's an example of how I'd answer using as a story..
+I usually try to answer this answer with my introduction but if you were asked this separately here's an example of how I'd answer using a story..

-I previously worked for a local company and I discovered from experience that the pay is sometimes not consistent.
+> "I previously worked for a local company and I discovered from experience that the pay is sometimes not consistent.
 When I discovered that reputable call center companies pay well and pay on time that had been very exciting for me.
-I'm also aware that there's a lot of opportunity for advancement if I do well.
+I'm also aware that there's a lot of opportunity for advancement if I do well."

 If you can't find a job with your particular course it's okay to share this.